 Self-management is key, as is time-management, balancing training, classes, racing, physical fitness, and social life.
 But Remme says skiing on the NCAA circuit also made her a better competitor and a better teammate.

-“At the World Cup you’re racing for you, your coaches, your technicians there all there and they all care but your result is for you,” says Remme.
+“At the World Cup you’re racing for you, your coaches, your technicians they’re all there, and they all care but your result is for you,” says Remme.
 “But when you’re in college your result is for the team and that’s really unique.
 If you’re so devoted to your team and the results of the team then you’re going to find a lot more success in your day and in your career. ”

 Remme dubbed the college circuit a healthier environment due to the team atmosphere.
 She knew that when she was representing the Utes, that if she had a bad day, but one of her teammates had a good day, taking that positive energy and building on it was going to help her more in the long run than internalizing defeat and beating herself up about her failure.
 In her mind, she races the fastest if she is happy, and skiing in college alongside her teammates help her foster a healthy relationship with her skiing.